Administrative Procedure 320: Use of the Internet and Electronic Devices by Students

 2.4.1 Whether there is evidence that the person or persons who have been threatened/intimidated are consequently impaired in their ability to progress in their studies or duties at school;

-2.4.2 Whether criminal charges have been laid and whether the perpetrator has conditions of the court placed upon him/her in regard to attending school; and
+2.4.2 Whether criminal charges have been laid and whether the perpetrator has conditions of the court placed upon them in regard to attending school; and

 2.4.3 Whether the conduct is injurious to the moral tone of the school and/or affects school safety and security.
-If the principal determines that certain off school conduct has had or is having a negative impact on the school, she or he may impose discipline in accordance with board policies and procedures.
+If the principal determines that certain off school conduct has had or is having a negative impact on the school, they may impose discipline in accordance with board policies and procedures.

 3. Responsibilities of Students